RenderKit/embree/doc/src/compilation.md

 found when executing your Embree applications, e.g. by putting the path to these libraries into your `PATH` environment variable.

-Embree supports the Intel® SPMD Program Compiler (ISPC), which allows straightforward parallelization of an entire renderer.
-When installing ISPC, make sure to download an ISPC version from [ispc.github.io](https://ispc.github.io/downloads.html) that is compatible with your Visual Studio version.
-After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `ISPC_EXECUTABLE` variable during CMake configuration.
-If you do not want to use ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.
+Embree supports the Intel® Implicit SPMD Program Compiler (Intel® ISPC), which allows straightforward parallelization of an entire renderer.
+When installing Intel® ISPC, make sure to download an Intel® ISPC version from [ispc.github.io](https://ispc.github.io/downloads.html) that is compatible with your Visual Studio version.
+After installation, put the path to `ispc.exe` permanently into your `PATH` environment variable or you need to correctly set the `EMBREE_ISPC_EXECUTABLE` variable during CMake configuration.
+If you do not want to use Intel® ISPC then you can disable `EMBREE_ISPC_SUPPORT` in CMake.

-We have tested Embree with the following ISPC versions:
+We have tested Embree with the following Intel® ISPC versions:

-  - ISPC 1.14.1
+  - Intel® ISPC 1.14.1
-  - ISPC 1.13.0
+  - Intel® ISPC 1.13.0
-  - ISPC 1.12.0
+  - Intel® ISPC 1.12.0
-  - ISPC 1.9.2
+  - Intel® ISPC 1.9.2

 You additionally have to install [CMake](http://www.cmake.org/download/) (version 2.8.11 or higher).
 Note that you need a native Windows CMake